 A third party.
 Some train accidents occur because another motorist on the roadway unsafely crosses the tracks, leading to a collision.
 If another driver stops or stalls on the railroad tracks, he or she may be responsible for a subsequent accident.
 Third parties may also include Kansas City for an unsafe railroad crossing or defective traffic light.
 Suing a government entity involves different laws and rules than typical cases.

 Common train accidents involve trains derailing, colliding with other trains, or striking passengers at unprotected railroad crossings.
 Passengers, employees, other drivers, and bystanders can all suffer serious injuries in a train accident.
 Understanding who may be at fault for your KC train accident may require an investigation with the help of an injury attorney in Kansas City.

 Call the police from the scene of a serious train accident.
 Write down the police report number.
 Take photographs of the crash site or dangerous element that injured you.
 Obtain the names of eyewitnesses.
 Write down other details, such as the train number, location, date, time, and what happened.
 Go to a hospital in Kansas City without delay.
 Keep copies of all relevant medical records.
-After you file your initial insurance claim, keep any correspondence you receive from the insurer.
+After filing your initial insurance claim, keep any correspondence from the insurer.
 Then, contact a lawyer from Wendt Law Firm P.C. to go over the information related to your case.
-Our attorneys can investigate further to help you understand your rights.
+Our Kansas City train accident attorneys can investigate further to help you understand your rights.